Hacker0x01/h1ql/README.md

-**Problem:** We want to easily build features that show data and render graphs.
+**Problem:** We want to quickly build features that show data and render graphs.
 In our setup, filtering and aggregating data sets in GraphQL is complicated and time-consuming.

 **Solution:** Write React components that, using H1QL, query the database directly to get their data needs.
-H1QL is a safe subset of SQL and enforces strict access control to only expose data the requester can see.
+H1QL is a safe subset of SQL and enforces strict access control to only expose data the requester is authorized to see.
 Engineers can quickly build reporting features as they are already familiar with the power of SQL and don’t have to invest in making it secure.
-H1QL is a typed language, this enables the component to know what type of graphs or other display options can be used.
+H1QL is a typed language; this enables the component to know what type of graphs or other display options can be used.

 # Usage